Watcharapol-Frong/Watcharapol-Frong/README.md

 ----------------------------------------------------------------

 I am currently studying for a bachelor's degree.
 I also work while studying.
 I've been learning Python for 6 months and started learning SQL for 1 month.
+I want to be a Full-stack Development and Data Science person.

 * 🌍  I'm based in Samut Prakan, Thailand
 * ✉️  You can contact me at [frongbook@hotmail.com](mailto:frongbook@hotmail.com)